Severson-Group/docs.amdc.dev/source/getting-started/user-guide/amds-interface.md

 ## Requesting and Retrieving Data from the AMDS

 Triggering data acquisition on the AMDS is done via the AMDC Timing Manager.
 After enabling the AMDS (on the correct port) via the Timing Manager, the AMDS will be included when all enabled sensors are triggered by the Timing Manager.
-Sensors are triggered in sync with the peaks and/or valleys of the PWM carrier.
+Sensors are triggered as aligned with the peaks and/or valleys of the PWM carrier, or at a sub-rate of these events.
 To learn more about how to enable sensors and how to configure triggering, please read the documentation for the [Timing Manager](/firmware/arch/systems.md).

-After the AMDS is triggered to begin sampling, each sensor card populated on the AMDS will sample and provide the data the the processor on the mainboard.
+After the AMDS is triggered to begin sampling, each sensor card populated on the AMDS will sample and provide the data the processor on the mainboard.
 As soon as the mainboard has collected all the data from the sensor cards, the mainboard will automatically send all the data back to the AMDC, where the data for each sensor card will be made available in the corresponding channel's data register.
-To learn more about the firmware interface between the AMDC and AMDS please see the [AMDS Firmware documentation](/accessories/amds/firmware/index.md), and the AMDC driver code ([FPGA code](https://github.com/Severson-Group/AMDC-Firmware/tree/develop/ip_repo/amdc_amds_1.0) and [C driver](https://github.com/Severson-Group/AMDC-Firmware/blob/develop/sdk/app_cpu1/common/drv/amds.c)).
+To learn more about the firmware interface between the AMDC and AMDS please see the [AMDS Firmware documentation](/accessories/amds/firmware/index.md), and the AMDC driver code in the [AMDC-Firmware repository](https://github.com/Severson-Group/AMDC-Firmware).
+The FPGA code can be found in `ip_repo/amdc_amds_1.0`, and C code can be found in `sdk/app_cpu1/common/drv/amds.c`.

 ## Use Sampled Data

-After the data has been transmitted back to the AMDC from the AMDC, it can be used by the user application.
+After the data has been transmitted back to the AMDC from the AMDS, it can be used by the user application.
 User code can read the raw 16-bit signed integer value as sampled on the AMDS sensor cards by using the following driver:

 ```C